 When starting your project, you’ll either have an extra antenna on hand, or you’ll need to buy it.

-If you’re stacking antennas to get stations in other directions or on another frequency band, there are no special considerations for choosing the second antenna (besides that it can actually pick up the other stations).
+If you’re stacking antennas to get stations in other directions or on another frequency band, there are no special considerations for choosing the second antenna (other than that it can actually pick up the other stations).

-For instance, if you have a UHF-only antenna and you want a second antenna to get that public channel that’s broadcast on high VHF, then read the fine print of the antenna you’re buying that states which real channels the antenna gets (it should be RF channels 7 – 13 in this case).
+For instance, if you have a UHF-only antenna and you want a second antenna to get that public channel that’s broadcast on high VHF, then read the fine print of the antenna to ensure it can actually pick up those frequencies (RF channels 7 – 13 in this case).

 Combining Signals: Diplexer